16 Items You Should Always Keep in Your Car

 Car jump starter

 It’s no fun when you’re in the middle of nowhere on a cold day and try to turn your car on, only to discover that your battery’s dead.
-Suaoki to the rescue!
+FCONEGY to the rescue!
 This portable device enables you to jump-start your car without the hassle of jumper cables.
 It also features a USB port so you can charge your phone.
 And in a pinch, it can also act as a flashlight.
-Don’t miss these driving etiquette rules you might have forgotten since Driver’s Ed.
+Check out this tip for doubling the life of your car battery, too.

 Tire traction mats

 Stuck in the snow?
 You’ll be glad that you have one of these tire traction mats in the car.
-Much more convenient than chains, both sides of these mats feature cleat-like spikes that grip both your tire and the snow to give you traction.
+Much more convenient than chains, these mats feature honeycomb shapes that grip both your tire and the snow to give you traction.
 And once you’re out of the snow, they fold up for easy storage.
+Watch out for the 10 things you should never do to your car.

 An unexpected storm could leave you deadlocked in traffic, far from civilization.
 Should you run out of fuel, having a gas container on hand will help you get to the nearest service station and back to your vehicle.
 This two-gallon, no-spill version is an Amazon pick.
-And find out 15 things you should never keep in your car.
+Learn what happens if you accidentally put diesel in a gas car.

 Windshield wiper fluid